t-kawata/CoolCline-25.03.22/README.md

 ### Quick LLM Provider Switching (Advanced)

-- Switch LLM Providers at the bottom of the chat input box
+The switch button is located at the bottom center of the input box.

-- Open the `Settings`⚙️ page, look for the dropdown option defaulted to `default` in the top area
+> Dropdown list options are maintained on the `Settings` page.

+- You can open the `Settings`⚙️ page, and in the top area, you will see the settings location, which has a `default` option.
+By setting this, you will get the dropdown list you want.
 - Here, you can create and manage multiple LLM Provider options.
-You can even create separate options for different Models of the same LLM Provider, each option saving complete configuration information.
-After creation, you can switch configurations in real-time at the bottom of the chat input box.
-Configuration information includes: LLM Provider, API Key, Model, and other provider-specific settings.
-Steps to create LLM Provider options (step 4 can be swapped with 2 and 3): 1.
-Click the + button to automatically copy an option based on current settings, named xx (copy); 2.
-Click the ✏️ icon to modify the option name; 3.
-Click ☑️ to save the option name; 4.
-Adjust core parameters like Model as needed (saves automatically when the edit box loses focus).
-Suggested option naming convention: Recommended to use "Provider-ModelVersion-Feature" structure, for example: openrouter-deepseek-v3-free; openrouter-deepseek-r1-free; deepseek-v3-official; deepseek-r1-official.
+    - You can even create separate options for different models of the same LLM Provider, each option saving the complete configuration information of the current LLM Provider.
+    - After creation, you can switch configurations in real-time at the bottom of the chat input box.
+    - Configuration information includes: LLM Provider, API Key, Model, and other configuration items related to the LLM Provider.
+    - The steps to create an LLM Provider option are as follows (steps 4 can be interchanged with 2 and 3):
+        1. Click the + button, the system will automatically `copy` an option based on the current configuration information, named xx (copy);
+        2. Click the ✏️ icon to modify the option name;
+        3. Click the ☑️ to save the option name;
+        4. Adjust core parameters such as Model as needed (the edit box will automatically save when it loses focus).
+    - Naming suggestions for option names: It is recommended to use the structure "Provider-ModelVersion-Feature", for example: openrouter-deepseek-v3-free; openrouter-deepseek-r1-free; deepseek-v3-official; deepseek-r1-official.

 ---